 What Gear to Bring Backpacking

 Arguably the most critical part of backpacking 101 is for beginner backpackers to nail down before the first overnighter is the packing list.
 Start early and do a little research, as backpacking gear can be expensive, and you might want to reach out to friends to borrow their gear or look into buying used gear.
 Another great way to go about this is to figure out what gear you need in advance so you have time to keep an eye on sales through your favorite outdoor stores and brands, then snag the gear you’re eyeing at a discounted price.
-Use the Bearfoot Theory backpacking checklist to get an idea of the gear you need, plus, this guide on how to buy quality gear for cheap.
+Use the Bearfoot Theory backpacking checklist to get an idea of the gear you need, plus, this guide to cheap backpacking gear.

 The Ten Essentials